mrbeezwax/RandomGameChallengeGenerator-RGCG-/README.md

 * Some incentive to complete the challenge
 * Create a mobile version

 I will look at other suggestions in the [Issues](https://github.com/mrbeezwax/RandomGameChallengeGenerator-RGCG-/issues) section.
-All changes will be included in the [CHANGELOG](CHANGELOG.md).

 ## Contribution *WIP*
 Record any changes you make into the [CHANGELOG](CHANGELOG.md) in the correct [format](http://keepachangelog.com/).